zyang91/CPLN501/README.md

 ## Assignment and Overview

-The course will involve three assignments and one final project as follows:
+The course will involve three assignments and one final project as follows
 1. Producing a portrait of a Philadelphia neighborhood using recent Census data (individual assignment; 25% of course grade)
 2. Projecting population and households for Philadelphia County (2-person group assignment; 25%